Orthodontics Effect on Heart Disease/Stroke

 Study Urges Men to Brush Up on Their Oral Health

-- 49 percent more likely to develop kidney cancer
+- 49 percent higher risk of kidney cancer

-- 54 percent more likely to develop pancreatic cancer
+- 54 percent higher risk of pancreatic cancer

-- 30 percent more likely to develop blood cancers
+- 30 percent higher risk of blood cancers